recipegrace/docker-callimachus/README.md

 # Docker Callimachus
-Docker (and Vagrant) configuration for callimachus
+Docker configuration for callimachus upgraded to the latest version!